reacherhq/check-if-email-exists/README.md

 ## Legacy Bash Script

-The 1st version of this tool was a simple bash script which made a telnet call.
+The 1st version of this tool was a simple bash script that made a telnet call.
 If you would like to use that simpler version, have a look at the [`legacy`](https://github.com/reacherhq/check-if-email-exists/tree/legacy) branch.
 The reasons for porting the bash script to the current codebase are explained [in issue #4](https://github.com/reacherhq/check-if-email-exists/issues/4).